 Which employees are eligible?

-The employees that can agree to being furloughed are those working for employers whose businesses have been severely affected by coronavirus.
+The employees that could agree to being furloughed were those working for employers whose businesses have been severely affected by coronavirus.

 The furloughed employees must have been on the employer’s PAYE payroll on 19 March 2020, including:

 - full-time employees

 - part-time employees